GhislainMitahi/Ai_Detect/README.md

 # Ai_Detect

  This project is about to give me a handle as a student on how to create a web site flow.
+ In Ai_Detect, is about to display in real time data from Artificial inteligence interface, and those datas are the count of people based on his gender, entry, exit and carrying some thing in hand or not, who cross a specifique zone with that thas  entry and exit roles.

 ## Built With